 The beginning is, as soon as the 12th class results are out.
-A rapid questionnaire starts even before the celebration of the good result!
+A rapid questionnaire starts even before the celebration of a good result!
 The questionnaire is nothing.
 But simple questions related to the career choice and options available to pursue a career.
 And later on, make real money.

 It all starts like this: